BogdanovaIV/galactic-showdown/README.md

 ## Future Improvements

- - Save the user score.
+ - Add the animation of the explosion.
  - Add the ship level and change the number of shoots to destroy a ship depending on this level.
  - Add ships which can move horizontally.